dmd/thesis/README.markdown

  * [Different Spatial Scales of Shape Similarity Representation in Lateral and Ventral LOC ](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2742590/?tool=pmcentrez)

-All of this is licensed under the [WTFPL](http://sam.zoy.org/wtfpl/).
+All of this is licensed under the latest version of the MIT License.

 Most of the more useful and general-purpose bits are available, and explained via the [lab wiki](http://cfn.upenn.edu/aguirre/wiki/public:matlab_tools).